NotAShelf/nvf/.github/README.md

 If you are confused, stuck or would like to ask a simple question; you may create an issue on the [issue tracker] to ask questions or report bugs.

-We are not not yet on spaces like matrix or IRC, so please use the issue tracker for now.
+We are not yet on spaces like matrix or IRC, so please use the issue tracker for now.
+The [discussions tab] can also be a place to request help from community members, or engage in productive discussion with the maintainers.

 ## Contributing